 Transition Program Overview

-The basic areas of support that we offer to the youth in our transition program are a transition program plan, housing, mentoring, life skills training, transportation, education support, employment support, and access to counseling and medical care.
+The basic areas of support that we offer to the youth in our transition program are a transition program plan, housing, mentoring, life skills training, transportation, education support, employment support, and community.

 - Transition Program Plan: Each youth has an individualized program plan that is based on their goals and education.